samuelcolvin/donkey-simple-old/README.md

 * allow change of template for pages - DONE
 * check correct mode is used by ace for markdown and html - DONE
-* fix markdown/html rendering based on dropdown
+* fix markdown/html rendering based on dropdown - DONE
 * add static files - upload, move into place - DONE
+* allow editing of static files- DONE
-* static file compression and organising, allow editing of static files?
+* static file compression and organising
 * link generation, static-dir tag
-* default variables eg author title
+* default variables eg author, title
-* add fields to page if template has changed
+* add fields to page if template has changed - DONE
 * python sessions, user management and site settings
 * deal with more complex types eg. lists for templates
 * download zip of everything option.